 I am a writing coach with two decades of experience in university and community settings.

-After receiving my Ph.D. in Comparative Literature and Women's Studies from Emory University in Atlanta in 1996, my work has been dedicated to the writing, research, and practice about the ways writing and creativity can help us heal from traumatic histories and live our lives with greater meaning and joy.
+After receiving my Ph.D. in Comparative Literature and Women's Studies from Emory University in Atlanta, Georgia, in 1996, my work has been dedicated to the writing, research, and practice about the ways mindfulness in writing and creativity can help us heal from traumatic histories and live our lives with greater meaning and joy.

-My writing coaching practice specializes in breaking through fears and blocks about writing by reducing anxiety through fun and simple techniques.
+My writing coaching practice specializes in helping women writers break through fears and blocks about writing by reducing anxiety through fun and simple techniques.

 In my practice with individual clients, I model an experiential practice combining mindfulness, meditation, journaling, and emotional awareness to help clients reach their writing and career goals while living a life of calm and balance.